 Did you know that the mhealth segment leads by the annual number of tech products among all app categories?
 In recent years, the number of mhealth and telehealth apps has surpassed both productivity and sports apps.
 There were 1200 more mhealth apps than productivity tools in 2018.
 Meanwhile, the investments into the mhealth sector reached 1.78 billion US dollars in 2020.

-While being significantly regulated by healthcare law, mhealth apps increase the patient’s access to healthcare resources yet are in high demand.
+While being significantly regulated by healthcare law, mhealth patient engagement increases interest in access to healthcare resources yet are in high demand.
 Depending on your target audience (patients, healthcare organizations, or insurance companies), the mhealth business model will differ.
 How to choose an effective mhealth revenue model?
 Which direction is more beneficial mhealth vs telehealth.
-Find everything you need to know on mhealth business revenue models and the healthcare app development trends in the article below.
+Find everything you need to know on mhealth business revenue models, which types of mhealth app will be the most beneficial for your business, and the healthcare app development trends in the article below.

 Types of mHealth Business Models